What Professional Liability Insurance Is All About:

-- A: It is generally recommended for most businesses to obtain some form of Professional Liability Insurance.
+- A: It is generally recommended for any business which provides a service for a fee.
 However, if you have a business in the service industry, it is highly recommended you obtain this coverage.
 A significant amount of businesses in the service industry typically purchase this insurance more than businesses in other industries.
 Typically, Professional Liability Insurance is most commonly purchased and recommended for the following industries: IT/Technical, Legal, Architectural and Design, Finance and Accounting, Management Consulting, and Engineering Services.

 - Q: how much professional liability insurance do I need?

 - A: How much Professional Liability Insurance you need depends on the type of industry your business operates within.
 Depending on your business’ industry, the types of Professional Liability protections you need will vary.
 Additionally, the amount of Professional Liability coverage you need is dependent on a variety of other factors such as the size of your business, how many individuals you have employed, and types of equipment you have.
 Also take into account the extent of coverage you may need for any products your business has and for the services it provides.

 - Q: is professional liability insurance the same as errors and omissions?

 - A: Technically, Professional Liability Insurance and Errors and Omissions (E&O) Insurance are the same thing.
 While both terms are interchangeable, depending on a certain industry your business is in, you may use one term over the other.
 Generally, accounting, real estate, and tech professionals are familiar with the term Errors and Omissions Insurance, while architects and engineers are familiar with Professional Liability insurance.
 However, both terms practically involve the same thing: coverage for claims over your services and for errors or mistakes made by you or employees of your business.